When you're having a conversation with your prospective web design agency, it's the question that you dread: "do you have a budget in mind?".

 Another key design issue is how much control you expect to have over the content of your site.

-Design is always a balance between beauty and usability, so it's great to consider where you are on the scale, because the more control you want over your site, the simpler your design will need to be.
+Web design is always a balance between beauty and usability, and all these factors will affect your web design costs.
+It's great to consider where you are on the scale, because the more control you want over your site, the simpler your design will need to be.

-The Big 3 elements are going to help you set out the scale of your project.
+These big 3 elements are going to help you set out the scale of your web project.

 They provide you with a framework that you can use to work out what you think you'll need to invest in your site, and give your agency an idea of what you need too.